gunnarkotkasets/Selenide/README.md

 Then a mozilla browser should start for a moment and then close.
 * On the left, if there is a green text "All Tests Passed", you are ready for the NTD Selenide workshop
+* If the test fails, try to run again: sometimes the web is too slow

 9. Eclipse users
 --------------------------